wccalvin/blog/content/about/index.md

 draft: false
 ---
 ## About

 Hello, I’m Clayton.
 Welcome to my blog.

 I’m a Mechanical Engineer turned Programmer.
 I work as an Automation Engineer for [Simulia](https://www.3ds.com/products-services/simulia/), living in [Rhode Island](https://en.wikipedia.org/wiki/Rhode_Island).
-My job focuses on building and improving the Test Infrastructure for Automation.
+On my job, I focus on building internal tools for Automation.

-## Blog

-I share what I learn with code and words for my future self and others.
-The topics mostly revolve around programming and productivity.

-## My Journey
+## Coding Journey

 I started to teach myself to code with [Perl](https://www.perl.org/).
 The first book I used to teach myself to code was the